computer-lab/computerlab.io/README.md

 3. Start a development server with `hexo server`.

 4. To deploy live, simply push to master.
-The travis continuous integration server will build the site and deploy it to s3.
+The [Travis](https://travis-ci.org/) continuous integration server will build the site and deploy it to s3.
+The build takes about a minute.